-Greg Pak is an award-winning comic book writer and filmmaker currently writing the “Code Monkey Save World” graphic novel based on the songs of Jonathan Coulton, “Batman/Superman” and “Action Comics” for DC Comics, and “Eternal Warrior” for Valiant Comics.
+Greg Pak is an award-winning comic book writer and filmmaker currently writing the “Code Monkey Save World” graphic novel based on the songs of Jonathan Coulton, “Batman/Superman” and “Action Comics” for DC Comics, “Turok” for Dynamite, and “Storm” for Marvel.

 Pak directed the award-winning feature film “Robot Stories,” wrote the epic “Planet Hulk” and “World War Hulk” comic book storylines, and co-wrote (with Fred Van Lente) the fan favorite “Incredible Hercules” series for Marvel Comics.
 Other projects include the acclaimed sci-fi graphic novel and iPad app “Vision Machine,” the acclaimed “Magneto Testament” and “Red Skull Incarnate” series for Marvel, and “Dead Man’s Run” for Valhalla and Aspen.
 Pak was named one of 25 Filmmakers to Watch by Filmmaker Magazine, described as “a talent with a future” by the New York Times, and named “Breakout Talent” of the year by Wizard Magazine.